-4 Deadly Drug Combinations That Can Kill You
+Three Lethal Drug Combinations That Can Kill You

-We all know that certain drugs can cause dangerous interactions when taken together, but some people either don’t take the threat seriously or they’re simply uneducated when it comes to specific chemicals and substances.
+We all know that certain drugs can cause dangerous interactions when taken together, but some people either don’t take the threat seriously or they’re simply uninformed when it comes to specific chemicals and substances.

 Dangerous Drugs, Deadly Combinations

-This is a fairly new combo making national headlines.
-The deadly mixture contains heroin, fentanyl, carfentanil, and a lesser-known synthetic opiate known as U-47700.
-It resembles concrete or gravel and is sold on the streets for $10 to $20 dollars.
-Believe it or not, this cocktail’s so lethal it can kill you instantly, no matter your tolerance to opiates.
-So far, it’s mainly impacting areas like the Gulf Coast, Georgia, and Ohio, but authorities around the nation are keeping a close eye on this new drug and hoping to control the spread.
+- “Gray Death”: This is a fairly new combo making national headlines.
+The deadly mixture is made of a variety of opioids, including heroin, fentanyl, carfentanil, and a lesser-known synthetic opiate known as U-47700.
+It resembles concrete or gravel and is sold cheaply on the streets.
+In recent years, its impact has been limited to areas like the Gulf Coast, Georgia, and Ohio, but authorities around the nation are keeping a close eye on this drug and hoping to control the spread.

-A lot of people mistakenly think this is a somewhat “safe” combination because the two drugs “cancel each other out” (think mixing alcohol with cocaine).
-But the truth is the effects produced by this drug combo just make it feel like they cancel one another out.
-You can easily become unaware of your true opiate or cocaine levels, which often leads to accidental overdose.
+- Heroin and Cocaine:A lot of people mistakenly think this is a somewhat “safe” combination because the two drugs “cancel each other out” (think mixing alcohol with cocaine).
+But the truth is the combined effects of this dangerous combo just make it feel like they cancel one another out.
+It can become more difficult to “gauge” your magnitude of opioid or cocaine intoxication, which can more easily lead to accidental overdose.

 Whether you’re deep in the throes of substance abuse or haven’t crossed that line yet, the rules of science always apply.
 Don’t risk your life with lethal drug combinations; it’s never worth it.